We are responsible for the location and maintenance of pedestrian crossings in Dudley.

-Dudley Council is responsible for the location and maintenance of pedestrian crossings in the borough.
-Every year we receive requests for zebra or light controlled crossings from residents.
+Every year Dudley Council receive requests for zebra or light controlled crossings from residents.
 Although each request is taken on its own merits, the following factors are taken into consideration in assessing the need for a crossing:

-If you would like to know more about the provision of pedestrian crossings please use the contact listed at the bottom of this page.
+If you would like to know more about the provision of pedestrian crossings please use the contact form at the bottom of this page.

 Here are the different types of crossings available, follow the links to find out how pedestrians and drivers should use them.